mircealungu/mircea/thoughtstream.md

 **May 22**

 Now Sam Altman is not cool.
 Yesterday he was the savior.
 Today Musk is not cool.
 Yesterday he was the savior.
 Elisabeth Holmes.
 Sam Bankman-Fried.
 At some point the whole media ecosystem sings to one of these praises.
 At the next point we realize: they're not supermen, superwomen, or the prophets.
+In fact, they're as flawed as everybody.
+Sometimes more.

 OO programming is all you need.
 Map-reduce is all you need.
 Bitcoin is all you need.
 Microservices is all you need.
 Generative AI...
 Each of these is going to save everybody from everything.